Geothermal Heat Pump Installation (Steps, Benefits…)

 Long-Term Durability and Reliability

 The indoor components of a geothermal heat pump have a lifespan of around 25 years, while the underground ground loop can last for more than 50 years.
+While the initial Geothermal heat pump costs are higher than conventional systems, the long-term energy savings and longevity often justify the investment.
 These systems have fewer moving parts than traditional HVAC units, which means less wear and tear and fewer maintenance needs.
 You can count on reliable comfort for decades to come.

 Quiet Operation

-Geothermal heat pumps are exceptionally quiet.
+A proper geothermal heat pump installation results in a system that is exceptionally quiet.
 The indoor unit operates at a similar volume to a refrigerator, and since there is no noisy outdoor condenser or fan, you can enjoy peace and quiet both inside and outside your home.

 Environmental Friendliness